Canon 1D X Mark III Comparison Review

 Is the Canon 1D X Mark III a good camera?
-The 1DX Mark III has a Camera Elo of 3287.
-This very strong rating puts it among the elite group of camera grand masters.
-The 1DX Mark III ranks among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the 1DX Mark III ranks among the top 20 percent.
+The 1DX Mark III has a Camera Elo of 2900.
+This rating puts the 1DX Mark III among the top 10 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (full frame cameras), the 1DX Mark III ranks among the top 30 percent.

 |Canon 1D X Mark III|

 |ISO 100 - 102 400 (50 - 819 200)|

 |3.2 LCD, 2100k dots|

 |158 x 168 x 83 mm, 1 440 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The side-by-side display below illustrates the physical size of the Canon 1D X Mark III vis-à-vis a credit card.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.

 The table below summarizes the key physical specs of the Canon 1D X Mark III alongside a set of similar cameras.
 If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.